mrkwnzl/disable-mouse-wheel-sliders-foundryvtt/README.md

-# disable-mouse-wheel-control-sliders-foundryvtt
+# Disable Mouse Wheel Control for Sliders

 Adds a client-side setting that disables mouse wheel control of sliders in Foundry VTT.